kemapak/javascript-fundamentals/classes/README.md

 		this.#_y = valueY;
 	}

-...
+// ...

 }
 ```

-By default all the properties are public but we have not private fields and methods, as well as static fields and methods.
+By default, all the properties are public, but we have not private fields and methods, as well as static fields and methods.

 Another important point is you do not need to mark your fields and methods with `this` keyword when defining.
 You will need it when referencing them.